Free Bluedart Shipping. No Minimum Order.

 This process makes it naturally rich in gut-friendly bacteria that aids the digestive process.
-This particular batch has been made and carefully tended to, while it marinates and matures, since 2021.
+This particular batch has been made and carefully tended to, while it marinates and matures, for over a year.

 According to her, the best way to eat this pickle is to mix it with hot rice, along with the oil from the pickle, and roll it into bite-size balls (urundais).
 Sit in a circle with your family members, and share these urundais around along with scary stories.
 Make sure you have a bowl of curd or home-made butter milk.

 The matured avakkai mango garlic pickle tastes great!
 However the mango pieces should be smaller, in size.